nliebelt/mac-dev-playbook/README.md

 ## Future additions

+`Sharing is Kehring` have a simple dev shell to share

+- Make it happen on windows
+- Make it happen on linux

 ### Things that still need to be done manually

 It's my hope that I can get the rest of these things wrapped up into Ansible playbooks soon, but for now, these steps need to be completed manually (assuming you already have Xcode and Ansible installed, and have run this playbook).